Teaching Writing: Structure and Style in Writing Seminar

 Pudewa does not try to cover all types of creative and expository writing but focuses on basic structures and approaches.
 Regardless, this foundational development should be excellent preparation for students to build upon as they explore other forms of writing....

-The course as presented to students consists of nine units: Note Making and Outlines, Summarizing from Notes, Summarizing from Narrative Stories, Summarizing References and Library Reports (2 units), Writing from Pictures, Creative Writing, Essay Writing, and Critiques....
+The course as presented to students consists of nine units: 1.
+Note Making and Outlines, 2.
+Summarizing from Notes, 3.
+Summarizing from Narrative Stories, 4.
+Summarizing References, 5.
+Writing from Pictures, 6.
+Library Reports, 7.
+Creative or Inventive Writing, 8.
+Essay Writing, and 9.
+Critiques (book reports or basic literary analysis)....

 As mentioned above, the seminar set includes three Student Workshop presentations.
-Student Workshops are recordings of hour-long classes conducted with different age groups: elementary (grades 2-4), intermediate (grades 5-7), and high school (grades 8-12).
+Student Workshops are recordings of hour-long classes conducted with different age groups: elementary, intermediate, and high school.
 These serve as demonstration classes.
 You might have students work alongside a “video” class to introduce them to some of the methods of this course.

-Even more help is available through Student Writing Intensive DVDs (SID).
+Even more help is available through Student Writing Intensive DVDs (SWI).
 There are three levels (A, B, and C), each consisting of four-discs of actual classes, running about 7½ hours total.
-Each SID also includes a (new for 2012) Structure and Style Overview DVD which is a brief introduction to the various units so parents and teachers can get a quick overview of the Structure and Style course outline.
+Each SWI also includes a Structure and Style Overview DVD which is a brief introduction to the various units so parents and teachers can get a quick overview of the Structure and Style course outline.
+However, this is not intended to replace TWSS.
 Level A is for grades 3-5, Level B is for grades 6-8, and Level C is for high school....

 Once you have worked through the basic seminar and SID, the Student Writing Intensive Continuation Course picks up where SID ends....